 Continuous Insulation & High Quality Insulation

 Passive house design and energy efficiency begin with insulation.
 You need to keep the warm air warm in the winter and the cool air cool in the summer.
-High quality insulation with a smart design is necessary to achieve this.
-Insulation is rated by R Value the higher the R Value the better the insulation is.
+High quality insulation in new homes with a smart design is necessary to achieve this.
+Insulation is rated by R Value; the higher the R Value, the better the insulation is.
 There are 2 basic categories of insulation systems: cavity insulation and continuous insulation.